-- the performance of the Executive Directors; - the supervision for developing a general strategy, including the strategy for realising long-term value creation.
+- the performance of the Executive Directors; - the development of a general strategy, including the strategy for realising long-term value creation.

 Executive Directors

 The Executive Director, who in this case also assumes the role of CEO pursuant to Art.
 7.1.2 of the Articles of Association: